An extension of the Lindstr\"om-Gessel-Viennot theorem: Introduction

-For the tilings on a hexagonal region with even triangular holes (i.e., triangular holes with even side length), it turns out that all the permutations on the left hand side of~\eqref{eq.GV} have the same sign, so Theorem~\ref{thm.GV1} does give the correct enumeration (see e.g.~\cite[Section 5]{CEKZ01},~\cite[Section 3]{CK17},~\cite{Gil18}).
-However, a hexagonal region containing an odd triangular hole (a triangular hole with odd side length) does not have this nice property.
+However, a hexagonal region containing an odd triangular hole (a triangular hole with odd side length) does not have this nice property (see Figure~\ref{hexoddhole}).
 In spite of this, it turns out that one can associate signs to each path so that the modified determinant gives the correct count.
-This idea is due to Krattenthaler~\cite{CKPrivate}, who showed how to deal with the situation of a triangular hole in a hexagonal region.
+This idea is due to Krattenthaler~\cite{CKPrivate}, who showed how to deal with the odd triangular holes in a hexagonal region.
 This corresponds to families of non-intersecting lattice paths on the directed grid graph with compatible starting and ending points, except for a block of contiguous ending points in the middle.
 Our result extends his idea to acyclic digraphs with arbitrary starting and ending points.

 The rest of this paper is organized as follows.
 In Section~$2$, we describe the specific way we associate signs to paths and state the main theorem (Theorem~\ref{thm.main}).
 In Section~$3$, we reduce the proof of the main theorem to two lemmas (Lemma~\ref{keylemma1} and Lemma~\ref{keylemma2}) and provide the proof of Lemma~\ref{keylemma1}.
 In Section~$4$, we define the transversal intersection number of paths and present the proof of Lemma~\ref{keylemma2}.
 We give some enumerative results in Section~$5$.
 The domino tilings of the mixed Aztec rectangle with arbitrary holes are discussed in Section~$6$.